 Content Marketing Strategists specialize in analyzing a business’s goals, and then developing promotional strategies using a wide variety of mediums to deliver a message, and meet the needs of the desired audience.

 The responsibilities of a content marketing strategist can vary depending on the organization, but generally they:

-- perform in-depth audits of a company’s websites and social media accounts
+- perform in-depth audits (such as content & backlink audits) of a company’s websites and social media accounts

 - create a shared editorial calendar, manage overarching campaigns and budgets

-- create and write content (sometimes, otherwise they act as an editor)
+- create, write, or curate content (sometimes, otherwise they act as an editor)